msjimc/RunningWindowsProgramsOnLinux/ArchLinux.md

-# Ubuntu:
+# Arch Linux:

 ## Starting point
-Arch Linux 2024.06.01 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and on VirtualBox with 25 GB hard disk while on HyperV it had a dynamically resizing hard disk.
-Both installations were configured with default settings and the gnome desktop.
+Arch Linux 2024.06.01 was installed on two 64 bit virtual machines with 4,096 MB of RAM, 4 processors.
+The VirtualBox virtual machine had a 25 GB hard disk while HyperV's virtual machine had a dynamically resizing hard disk.
+Both installations were installed using the ***archinstall*** script with default settings and the gnome desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.

-## Preparation

 ## Installation

 Before ```Wine``` can be installed the multilib repository needs to be enabled.
 This is done by editing the ***/etc/pacman.conf*** file and uncommenting two lines:

-Original
+Original:

 > #[multilib]
 > #Include = /etc/pacman.d/mirrorlist

-Changed too
+Changed too:

 >[multilib]
 > Include = /etc/pacman.d/mirrorlist